Francisco Palencia: Guadalajara

 In August 2003, Palencia transferred to Guadalajara following a breakdown in relations with Cruz Azul.

-In the Clausura 2004, Guadalajara reached the final, where they lost to Universidad Nacional in a penalty shootout.
-The following year, Palencia scored five goals during the club’s 2005 Copa Libertadores campaign, which ended in a semifinal loss to Athletico Paranaense.
+In the Clausura 2004, Guadalajara reached the final, where they lost to Pumas UNAM in a penalty shootout.
+The following year, Palencia scored five goals during the club's 2005 Copa Libertadores campaign, which ended in a semifinal loss to Athletico Paranaense.

 Chivas USA

 Palencia joined Chivas USA in August 2005, later than originally planned due to his commitments with Guadalajara.
 He scored twice in his debut and was named captain in 2006.
-At the time, he was the highest-paid player in Major League Soccer, earning an annual salary of US $1,360,000.
+At the time, he was the highest-paid player in Major League Soccer, earning an annual salary of US$1,360,000.
 He made 34 appearances and scored 8 goals during his tenure.

-Universidad Nacional
+Pumas UNAM

-Palencia signed with Universidad Nacional in January 2007.
+Palencia signed with Pumas UNAM in January 2007.
 His performance varied over the seasons, but he played a leading role in the Clausura 2009, helping the team win the league title with a goal in the final against Pachuca.

 In the Clausura 2011, he scored in both legs of the final against Morelia, contributing to a 3–2 aggregate victory.
 This marked the third and final league title of his career.
 He retired from professional football on November 28, 2011.